go101/immutable-value-proposal/README-v9.1.md

 * Subslice:
   * The subslice result of a reader slice is still a reader slice.
   * The subslice result of a writer slice is still a writer slice.
-  * The subslice result of a constant or reader array is a reader slice.
+  * The subslice result of a final or reader array is a reader slice.

 Example 1:
 ```